D-Pow/mock-requests/ReadMe.md

 ## Examples

-Note how in the below examples, the *only* part that differs from using normal, production-bound code and mock code is the `MockRequests.function()` calls.
-No other configuration/code changes necessary!
+Note how in the below examples, the production-bound code doesn't change between mocking and using network calls.

 ### Static responses